openrndr/orx/orx-parameters/README.md

 # orx-parameters

-A collection of annotations and tools that are used to turn Kotlin properties into introspectable parameters.
-Parameters are highly suitable for automatically generating user interfaces, but note that this is _not_ what `orx-parameters` does.
+Provides annotations and tools for turning Kotlin properties into introspectable parameters.
+Used by [`orx-gui`](../orx-gui/README.md) to automatically generate user interfaces.

+Note that `orx-parameters` does _not_ generate user interfaces, it only provides the information needed to create them.

 For an example (and a highly usable implementation) of generating interfaces from the annotations you are encouraged to check out [`orx-gui`](../orx-gui/README.md).

 Currently orx-parameters facilitates the following annotations: